AIE620-V-V/Photometric_Stereo_Network_for_Complex_Lighting/README.md

 The project employs various datasets to challenge and evaluate the effectiveness of the WiDiNet and SCPS-NIR methods under complex lighting conditions.

 ### Datasets

-- **PS-WL Dataset**: A collection of images captured under wild lighting conditions, testing the robustness of the proposed methods.
+- **PS-WL Dataset:** Images under wild lighting to test method robustness.
-- **DiLiGenT Benchmark**: A comprehensive benchmark that features objects with diverse materials and textures, commonly used to evaluate photometric stereo methods.
+- **DiLiGenT Benchmark:** Diverse materials and textures for evaluating photometric stereo methods.
+- **Realwild2 Dataset:** Features 6 objects (ceramic, rubber, clear coat) with real-world complexity.
+Each object is presented in 15 detailed images, highlighting the dataset's emphasis on authentic data collection.
+Captured with a moving flashlight and a fixed 8-bit smartphone camera in natural indoor lighting, Realwild2 stands out for its practical, non-synthetic approach.

 ### Evaluation Metrics
 - **Mean Angular Error (MAE)**: Measures the accuracy of the estimated normals against the ground truth.